-“What a Bulgarian trademark is?” as stipulated by the Bulgarian trademark law at present, is that marks are signs that are capable of distinguishing the goods or services of one person from those of other persons and being represented on the register in a manner which enables the competent authorities and the public to determine the clear and precise subject matter of the protection afforded to its proprietor.
-In practice, such signs may be words, including the names of persons, or letters, numerals, drawings, figures, the shape of goods or of their packaging, a combination of colours, sound signals or any combination of such elements, as well as non-traditional trademarks like position marks, pattern marks, motion and multimedia marks, hologram trademarks.
+“What a Bulgarian trademark is?” as stipulated by the Bulgarian trademark law is that marks are signs that are capable of distinguishing the goods or services of one person from those of other persons and being represented on the register in a manner which enables the competent authorities and the public to determine the clear and precise subject matter of the protection afforded to its proprietor.
+In practice, such signs may be words, including the names of persons, or letters, numerals, drawings, figures, the shape of goods or of their packaging, colour or combination of colours, sounds or any combination of such elements, as well as non-traditional trademarks like position marks, pattern marks, motion and multimedia marks, hologram trademarks.

 A mark may be a trademark, a service mark, a collective mark or a certification mark.

 On the other hand, signs which do not perform the function of the trademark and do not fulfill the above definition are exempt from registration.
 Additionally, non-registrable are signs which are devoid of any distinctive character; descriptive; contrary to public policy or to accepted principles of morality; deceive the consumers as to the nature, quality or geographical origin of the goods or services; consist of or include the name or a representation of historical and cultural monuments, flags or other emblems of a country.
 These criteria are know as “absolute grounds for refusal”.